They differ from all

 Budgerigars

-One of the world's most popular pet birds, they still live and
+One of the world's most popular pet birds, they

 breed in in large flocks in Australia's outback